 The Tribit XSound Go excelled in our battery life testing, lasting a full 18.5 hours on a single charge.
 That's an entire day's worth of waking hours.
 This performance was better than eve more expensive waterproof models like the UE Roll 2, which lasted 14 hours, and the UE Boom 2, which lasted 12 hours.

-The Tribit XSound Go's main selling point is ht efact that it's inexpensive, listing for $50 and often selling for less.
+The Tribit XSound Go's main selling point is the fact that it's inexpensive.
 Considering it is waterproof that feels like a fairly good price.
-The sound quality is only medicore, so you do have to make some sacrifices for that low price, but if you're looking for a budget friendly option we feel it is a good value.
+The sound quality is only mediocre, so you do have to make some sacrifices for that low price, but if you're looking for a budget friendly option we feel it is a good value.